2026 49th Annual Hindson Winter Conference

 |---|---|---|---|

-| 8:30-9:00 AM | Clinical Vignettes | - | - |
+| 8:30 – 9:00 AM | Clinical Vignettes | - | - |

-| 9:00-9:45 AM | Endocrinology Curbside | Melanie Jackson, MD | 0.75 |
+| 9:00 – 9:45 AM | Endocrinology Curbside | Melanie Jackson, MD | 0.75 |

-| 9:45-10:00 AM | Break | ||
+| 9:45 – 10:00 AM | Break | ||

-| 10:00-11:00 AM | Workshop 1: (A-L) Teaching in 2025: Perils, Pitfalls, and Pearls for physicians in all Practices | Hayes Baker, MD, FACP | 1.0 |
+| 10:00 – 11:00 AM | Workshop 1: (A–L) Teaching in 2025: Perils, Pitfalls, and Pearls for Physicians in All Practices | Hayes Baker, MD, FACP | 1.0 |

-| Workshop 2: (M-Z) Giving Feedback | Elizabeth Schackmann, MD | 1.0 | |
+| Workshop 2: (M–Z) Feedback that Fuels Growth: Practical Tools for Teachers | Elizabeth Schackmann, MD | 1.0 | |

-| 4:30 PM | Afternoon Session Begins | ||
+| 4:30 PM | Afternoon Session Begins - Moderator: TBD | - | - |

-| 4:30-5:30 PM | Workshop 1: (A-L) Giving Feedback | Elizabeth Schackmann, MD | 1.0 |
+| 4:30 – 5:30 PM | Workshop 1: (A–L) Feedback that Fuels Growth: Practical Tools for Teachers | Elizabeth Schackmann, MD | 1.0 |

-| Workshop 2: (M-Z) Teaching in 2025: Perils, Pitfalls, and Pearls for physicians in all Practices | Hayes Baker, MD, FACP | 1.0 | |
+| Workshop 2: (M–Z) Teaching in 2025: Perils, Pitfalls, and Pearls for Physicians in All Practices | Hayes Baker, MD, FACP | 1.0 | |

-| 5:30-5:45 PM | Break | ||
+| 5:30 – 5:45 PM | Break | ||

-| 5:45-6:30 PM | Nephrology Update | Sophie Ambruso, DO | 0.75 |
+| 5:45 – 6:30 PM | Updates in Nephrology | Sophie Ambruso, DO | 0.75 |

-| 6:30-7:15 PM | When Healing Hurts: Building Resilience in the Face of Clinical Adversity | Michelle Christopher, MD | 0.75 |
+| 6:30 – 7:15 PM | When Healing Hurts: Building Resilience in the Face of Clinical Adversity | Michelle Christopher, MD | 0.75 |

-| 7:15 PM | Wine and Cheese Social/Clinical Vignettes and Abstract Poster Session |
+| 7:30 PM | Wine and Cheese Social / Clinical Vignettes and Abstract Poster Session | ||

 Saturday, January 17, 2026